 Though I’ve been working with swingers for ten years, each show presents a learning experience.
 Some couples dive in headfirst and immediately establish themselves as lifelong swingers while others retreat and conclude that they’d rather remain monogamous.
-Here are some lessons I’ve learned from real-life swinger couples:
+Here are some things you need to know before your first time swinging that I’ve learned from real-life swinger couples:

-Some people are simply more inclined toward open relationships and others thrive on a lifetime of serial monogamy.
-Some couples find that swinging improves their relationship, but others find it exacerbates existing problems.
+Some people are simply more inclined toward open relationships, and others thrive on a lifetime of serial monogamy.
+Some swinging couples find that swinging improves their relationship, but other couples find it exacerbates existing problems.

-Just as you should consider the potential positive and negative outcomes of marriage, so too should you weigh the pros and cons of swinging.
+Just as you should consider the potential positive and negative outcomes of marriage, so too should you weigh the pros and cons before your first time swinging.
 You may even want to make individual lists and discuss them together.

-If you have to talk your partner into swinging for the first time, you’re likely destined for disaster.
+If you have to talk your partner into swinging and having different sexual partners, you’re likely destined for disaster.
 In an ideal world, swinging brings you closer together, but this outcome is near impossible in the absence of mutual desire.

 Being a bit nervous is normal, but if your partner seems reticent, make your relationship a priority and put swinging on hold until you’re both feeling fully prepared.

 You’ll often hear experienced swingers proclaim that the only rules that matter are your rules, and they couldn’t be more correct.

 You are the experts in your relationship, so although you can learn from relationship experts and more experienced couples, your unique insight and understanding of subjective experiences makes you the ultimate authority.

 Establishing rules before initiating a swinging lifestyle in advance is of paramount importance.
 Ask and answer as many questions as possible to prepare for a variety of outcomes: